krixik-ai/python-client/J-comments 2 - Pipelining Test List - 1.1.14.md

  - Pipeline label is list
  - Pipeline label is string

+good catch, added type checking - play around with if you want but i'd skip

 P2.2 - CREATEPIPELINE NULL ARGUMENTS TESTS
  0 - Call help to see all arguments
  - All arguments null
  - [Null each argument and, if few enough, by MECE sets] [[If there are more than module_chain, name, config_path, and the load one, must make moar tests]]

+ --> you can instantiate with no args
+ --> not sure what you mean by second one

 P2.3 - CREATEPIPELINE NAME ARGUMENT TYPE CHECK AND VALIDITY TESTS
  - As integer